luisa-mao/voronoi_global_planner/README.md

 - given came_from find, how sharp the path would be if adding the next neighbor
 - multiple candidate paths and evaluator
+- switch from summing heuristics to multiple queues

 ## Tunable Params:
 - spline coefficient